-What else?
 His novel, Toughlahoma, won Rescue Press’s Open Prose Series in 2014.
 He has written three other novels and one other story collection.
 He also directs Roosevelt University’s MFA program.

 Marcus Pactor: When I took workshops, teachers and students alike came down hard on anyone who included pop culture references.
 But you don’t merely include pop culture (specifically 80s and early 90s pop culture), you transform it in ways that are wholly unexpected, and you make things like The Cosby Show episodes and people like Ultimate Warrior into central elements in your stories.
 How do you make these transformations come about, or are they spontaneous?
 Even if the initial impulse is spontaneous, you must find a way to make it functional—how do you go about that?

 Christian TeBordo: The earliest stories in Ghost Engine started with ideas that sounded funny to me: What if everyone in the Scandinavian black metal scene adored a Christian band called Bridesmaid?
 What if those free-associative rants the Ultimate Warrior went on had actual political ramifications?
 Eventually I started searching out weird confluences in pop culture.
 In each case I spent a long time thinking about plausible social contexts, and usually even longer finding forms to represent them.
 Most of the time, the answers I came up with seemed both accidental and inevitable.
 Then I wrote and tweaked until the results felt funnier and more convincing than the original premises.